canonical/snapcraft/docs/explanation/remote-build.rst

 ``--build-for`` and ``--build-on``
 **********************************

-The Launchpad build farm was designed for native builds and do not have a concept of a ``build-for`` architecture.
+The Launchpad build farm was designed for native builds and does not have a concept of a ``build-for`` architecture.

 The legacy remote builder accepts ``--build-on`` and ``--build-for``.